shawnxiaoyuwang/CacheDFLPublic/README.md

 # Cache-DFL

-A **cache-based Distributed Federated Learning** framework (experimental).
+A **cache-based Distributed Federated Learning** framework (experimental) for **"Decentralized Federated Learning with Model Caching on Mobile Agents."**.
 This repository explores new strategies for caching and data loading in distributed or federated learning scenarios.
-The code is **research-grade** and not yet production-ready.

 ## Features